 - A sanitary servicing report will need to be provided and reviewed by the municipality as part of the zoning by-law amendment. - The water distribution report and SWM report are for the subdivision and not specifically for subject property.
 Although the reports do speak to the block, it may be easier to have a servicing brief prepared for only the block.
-For example, there's no servicing concept plans provided for the block. - The stormwater pond will be reviewed and approved as part of the subdivision approval, not the block. - The internal road by units 188 and 97 is quite long and may be a concern for emergency services however these details can be worked out at the site plan stage. - Visitor parking isn't spread out or centralized, details can be worked out during the site plan stage - Addition detailed servicing design will be required at site plan and condominium approval if the rezoning is successful.
+For example, there's no servicing concept plans provided for the block.
+The supplied information that has been submitted to date is sufficient for engineering to be satisfied with the proposal from a high level. - The stormwater pond will be reviewed and approved as part of the subdivision approval, not the block. - The internal road by units 188 and 97 is quite long and may be a concern for emergency services however these details can be worked out at the site plan stage.

+- Visitor parking isn't spread out or centralized, details can be worked out during the site plan stage.
+The parking continues to be in centralized as such the site plan process will need to look and amendments to this configuration. - Addition detailed servicing design will be required at site plan and condominium approval if the rezoning is successful.

 Planning staff advised that the applicant is requesting a reduction in the front and rear yard setbacks leaves very little outside space for the future residents and this is reason for the proposed minimum 15% minimum landscape open space for some of the units where 30% is the minimum in the zoning bylaw.
+The proposed development is proposing over 53m2 common amenity space where 20 m2 is required in the zoning by-law.

 The proposal has a density of 44.3 units per ha including the open spaces include the CN barrier so net of the berm would be considered high density and careful consideration of the site plan details (landscaping, parking configuration, turning circles, fire hydrants, etc) will be important to the success of this development.
 The proposal has elements of an infill development, which requires increased sensitivity to the future adjacent residential dwellings.
 The current proposal includes a number of features that will need to be refined during the site plan process such as landscape buffers, length of private roads that are dead end streets and alike.
+The site plan process will continue to be an important part of making this a successful development.

 The new PPS 2024 requires evaluation of the any development 300 m from an employment area.
 On the north side of the CN Rail line is the High/ York industrial area.
 The proposed site is between 90m to 300 m away from the closest industrial building.
+The applicant has provided commentary that the development will not infringe on the surround industrial on the impacts of this development on the adjacent industrial operations and staff feel that this is satisfactory.